adslbarxatov/Xash3d-FWGS-for-ESHQ/README.md

 44. Pushables are now react on explosions, shooting and hitting by a crowbar.

-45. Implemented the “meat mode”: corpses can now be destroyed by bullets and crowbar in ome hit.
-Requires line `meat_mode "1"` in file `config.cfg`.
+45. Implemented the “meat mode”: corpses can now be destroyed by bullets and crowbar in one hit.
+Requires the line `meat_mode "1"` in file `config.cfg`.

 46. Our trains can have parts of their paths where they will not emit the sound of moving.